enkhzayaqt/Pacman-project/README.md

 # Pacman project

+## About the project

-This code displays and moves PacMan from one side of the screen to the other.
-This code originated from a code challenge in Week #4 of **MIT's MERN Coding Bootcamp**.
+Pacmen project is Pacmen will be creadted with the click of a button and each of them will move about the browser window at their owen pace.
+Once Pacmen reach the edge of the window they will change the direction.
+In this project i have used array method and DOM manipulation.
+This code originated from a code challenge in Week #4 and week #7 of **MIT's MERN Coding Bootcamp**.

+## How to Run:

+Fork this repository into your computer and open it in your code editor.

+## Roadmap of future improvements:

+I am planning to create wall and obsticle in the window and if Pacmen reach to the obsticle they will dissappear.

 ## License